alexfettling/who-i-am/README.md

-This repository captures how I approach product design in practice — combining systems thinking, high-quality interface craft and continuous iteration to create experiences that drive engagement and long-term customer value.

-My work is grounded in designing for Flybuys — a large-scale loyalty and engagement platform — where the challenge is not just usability, but making value tangible.
-I design experiences that help customers understand what they’re getting, feel motivated to act, and keep coming back.

-🧠 How I Work

-I design across multiple layers of a product, moving between them depending on the problem:

-Product thinking — framing problems, shaping direction and defining the right outcomes Experience design — connecting journeys across touchpoints into something cohesive Interaction design — crafting clear, intuitive and engaging interfaces System thinking — building patterns and components that scale across teams

-The goal is to create experiences that feel consistent, purposeful and worth returning to.

-🔁 Designing for Engagement

-In a loyalty platform, engagement is the product.

-My focus is on:

-Encouraging repeat behaviour and ongoing participation Making value clear, motivating and easy to act on Designing moments that feel rewarding, purposeful and engaging

-This often means translating abstract concepts like points and rewards into experiences that feel tangible and meaningful.

-🧪 Experimentation & Iteration

-I approach design with an experimentation mindset, using insights and iteration to find the right solution.

-In one of my core case studies:

-Framed the problem through research and behavioural insight Explored multiple directions and interaction patterns Used rapid prototyping (including AI-assisted exploration) to test ideas quickly Iterated based on feedback to improve engagement and conversion

-The process is simple but consistent:

-Hypothesis → Design → Validate → Refine

-⚙️ Design Systems in Practice

-Alongside product work, I’ve contributed to and helped scale a unified design system across multiple teams and platforms.

-Built around real product needs and constraints Designed to enable speed and consistency
-Closely aligned with engineering through tools like Storybook and native environments

-This ensures what’s designed is not only cohesive, but practical to deliver.

-🤝 Collaboration

-Great products are built together.

-I regularly:

-Partner with product managers to shape direction and priorities Work closely with engineers to bring ideas to life Facilitate workshops to align teams and navigate complexity

-A key part of my role is turning ambiguity into clear, actionable outcomes.

-🎯 What I Care About
-Designing experiences people want to come back to Turning insights into meaningful product decisions Balancing speed, quality and scalability
-Creating work that feels thoughtful, cohesive and well-crafted 🔗 Portfolio

-Full case studies and visual work:
+This repository captures how I approach design by combining systems and design thinking, interface craft and iteration to create experiences that drive engagement and long-term value.

+In my current role, I design experiences that make value clear, motivating and worth returning to.

+---

+## 🧠 How I work

+Ambiguity is where I live and breath.

+- Product thinking — framing problems and shaping direction
+- Experience design — connecting end-to-end journeys
+- Interaction design — crafting clear, engaging interfaces
+- System thinking — building patterns that scale

+---

+## 🔁 Designing for engagement

+Meaningful engagement is core to everything

+- Designing for repeat behaviour and participation
+- Making value clear and personal
+- Creating moments of magic that feel rewarding and purposeful

+---

+## 🧪 Experimentation mindset

+- Use research and insight to frame problems
+- Explore multiple directions and interaction patterns
+- Rapidly prototype (including AI-assisted exploration)
+- Iterate based on feedback to improve engagement
+- Repeat

+---

+## ⚙️ Systems & delivery

+- Contributed to and scaled a design system across teams, brands and platforms
+- Embedded design into engineering workflows (Storybook, and app native)

+---

+## 🤝 Collaboration

+- Partner with product managers, engineers, brand and marketing
+- Facilitate workshops and align teams
+- Turn ambiguity into clear outcomes

+---

+## 🔗 Portfolio

 👉 fettling.com.au (password: folio2026)

+---

-👋
+## 👋

-This repo is a snapshot of how I think, design and collaborate.
-Happy to chat more.

-— Alex Fettling